AbhishekMadan/StackOverflow/README.md

 - Providing ApplicationComponent as dependency to PresentationComponent.

 Jan 1, 2019,
- - Using Subcomponent to resolve dependency ov PresentationComponent on AppComponent.
+ - Using Subcomponent to resolve dependency of PresentationComponent on AppComponent.
+ - Move network related provider to a separate network module.